fernandosantoshs/fernandosantoshs/README.md

 - ⚡ Fun fact: ...
 -->
 <p>
-- 🔥 I'm a developer student and everyday more passionate about coding !
+- 🔥 I'm a developer student and everyday more passionate about coding.

 - 🔭 I’m currently not working, i'm porsuiting my goal to become an entry-level developer.
 So, basically i'm studying and practicing front-end and back-end skills as i look for my first opportunity in this career.
+My goal after that, is to become a back-end specialist.

 - 👨‍💻 I'm currently learning my code skills mainly with <a href="https://rocketseat.com.br" target="_blank">RocketSeat</a>, <a href="https://medium.com" target="_blank">Medium</a> articles and good Youtube channels.